kylesloper/doi-handler/README.md

 ## Installation

 ### Executable
-1. Download `.exe` file from Releases page and install
+1. Download `.exe` file from Releases page and run as an administrator

 ### Manual